The Ulster Defence Regiment becomes operational.

 7th (City of Belfast) Battalion; Battalion HQ - Holywood

-The battalions' titles were abbreviated to their number followed by 'UDR' so that, for example, the 1st Battalion The Ulster Defence Regiment's short title was 1 UDR.
+The Battalions' titles were abbreviated to their number followed by 'UDR' so that, for example, the 1st Battalion The Ulster Defence Regiment's short title was 1 UDR.